• Skip to primary navigation

 One: Beat the eggs and milk together in a large jug.

-Three: Pour into a lightly oiled 20cm round springform tin and place in your air fryer at 180°c (350F) for 16 minutes.
+Three: Pour into a lightly oiled 20cm round springform tin and place in your air fryer basket at 180°c (350F) for 16 minutes.

 Four: Allow to cool for 5 minutes then run a round-edged knife around the tin to loosen it, before releasing it from the tin.